 U.M.
 ARMY stands for United Methodist Action Reach-Out Mission by Youth.
 U.M.
 ARMY’s mission is “to provide Christ-centered quality youth work camps that serve people in need and promote spiritual growth and leadership development in youth.”

 St. Peter’s students (who have completed at least one year of high school) and adults participate in U.M.
 ARMY for a week each summer, providing home repairs and maintenance for those who are unable to help themselves.
 U.M.
 ARMY is an opportunity to experience Christian growth through mission, worship and fellowship.

 Visit the main U.M.
 ARMY Website here.

-Teams of volunteers are sent out to do cleanup and rebuilding work for victims of hurricanes and tornadoes.
-St. Peter’s has been active in the past with Hurricane Rita, Hurricane Ike, and recently the damage done by tornadoes in Moore, Oklahoma and surrounding cities.
+Teams of volunteers go out to serve by doing cleanup and rebuilding for victims of hurricanes, tornadoes, and flooding.
+St. Peter’s is currently working projects associated with the flooding in the Houston and Katy area.
+Past project support has had our teams working recovery associated with Hurricane Rita, Hurricane Ike, and tornado recovery in the Moore, Oklahoma area.
 We work through Disaster Recovery, an organization of the Texas Annual Conference.
 Contact Nathan Bledsoe at 281.492.8031 for more information on how to serve.

 ZOE is a distinctive three-year program, developed in Africa that empowers orphans and vulnerable children around the world to overcome extreme poverty, become fully self-reliant, and learn of God’s love for them.
 Active in Kenya, Rwanda, Zimbabwe, Malawi, Liberia, Guatemala and India, ZOE has approximately 28,000 children currently enrolled.